Ontolf/Programming-Tasks/LabWorks/2lw_roots/README.md

 In this program, a and b are two borders and c is the value where f(x) = c, where x between a and b.

-Program finding a value of arctan(x) closest to the value of c. c is chosen by user as precision and borders.
+Program is finding a value of arctan(x) closest to the value of c. c is chosen by user as precision and borders.

 Example: